Medical Practice Advertising Spend: What’s a Good Return?

 If you’re doing it right, not long at all.
 Yes, many advertising campaigns claim it’ll be at least 90 days before you get a reliable ROAS.
 But in the medical space, you shouldn’t have to wait that long to see results.

 As long as patient data is informing and determining your advertising platforms and creative, a positive ROAS should be almost immediate.
-After all, if you’re doing it right, you’re talking to patients who have a physical ailment and they WANT to find relief.
+After all, if you’re doing it right, you’re talking to patients who have a physical ailment and WANT to find relief.
 Many of them may be thinking they’re out of options or they just have to live with a condition, such as chronic pain, chronic sinusitis, skin conditions, etc. When the message of your ad and the correct placement and frequency is done right, patients take action as a response to your ads!

 Expert Tip: Make sure you’re using patient response and interaction with your ads to determine actionable adjustments.